NitorCreations/nameless-deploy-tools/docs/commands.md

                         under job-properties/
   -j, --json            Print in json format.
 Optionally exported parameters
-                        will be in the json document -b, --branch BRANCH   The branch to process.
+                        will be in the json document -b BRANCH, --branch BRANCH
+                        The branch to process.
 Default is to process all branches
-  -c, --component COMPONENT
+  -c COMPONENT, --component COMPONENT
                         Component to process.
 Default is to process all components
 ```